Anas-github-acc/a3.store/README.md

 - Gossip thread: lightweight HTTP endpoint for heartbeat/post
 - Background loops: gossip (1s) and anti-entropy (30s)

----

-## Diagrams & explanations

 ### Distributed Database Architecture

 ![Distributed Database Architecture](images/distributed_database_architecure.png)

-This diagram shows the cluster topology and request flow: clients send `Put`/`Get` to any node; writes are synchronously forwarded to the configured number of replicas (replication factor).
+This diagram shows the cluster topology and request flow: clients send `Put`/`Get` to any node.
+Writes are synchronously forwarded to the configured number of replicas (replication factor) and wait for Quorum Number(W) this confirms the data consistency across nodes (if during replication some node is down the `PUT` request get pushed to the `HINT` queue - adaopted from Cassandra).
 Each node runs a local SQLite store (WAL) and exposes gRPC for client and inter-node RPCs.
 The architecture highlights separation of client-facing traffic, replication paths, and background subsystems (gossip + anti-entropy).

 ### How Gossip Works